bazel-contrib/publish-to-bcr/README.md

 The reusable publish workflow is compatible with [immutable releases](https://docs.github.com/en/code-security/concepts/supply-chain-security/immutable-releases).

-If `attest: true` is set, the release must remain as a draft during the publish workflow run.
-Set `draft: true` on the reusable release workflow that runs before publish.
+If using attestations (`attest: true`, the default), the release must remain as a draft during the publish workflow run.
+Set `draft: true` on the [reusable release workflow](https://github.com/bazel-contrib/.github/blob/master/.github/workflows/release_ruleset.yaml) (required for attestations) that runs before publish.
 During the publish workflow, attestations will be uploaded to the latest release draft for the tag.

-The workflow will _not_ finalize the release—it must be published manually or by using automation such as [softprops/action-gh-release](https://github.com/softprops/action-gh-release).
-For example:
+The workflow will _not_ finalize the release—it must be published manually or by adding an additional job to your workflow such as:

 ```yaml
   publish-release: